bespoke-silicon-group/baseline/README.md

 2. Follow the [Setup](https://github.com/bespoke-silicon-group/bsg_bladerunner/#setup) instructions in BSG Bladerunner

-3. Run `make cosim` from inside of one of the applications inside of the `examples` directory.
+3. Run `make default` from inside of one of the applications inside of the `examples` directory.

 ## Post-Script